containers/podman/README.md

 you to manage and maintain those images and containers in a production environment using familiar container cli commands.
 For more details, see the [Container Tools Guide](https://github.com/containers/buildah/tree/master/docs/containertools).

+## Podman Legacy API (Varlink)
+Podman offers a Varlink-based API for remote management of containers.
+However, this API has been deprecated by the REST API.
+Varlink support is in maintenance mode, and will be removed in a future release.
+For more details, you can see [this blog](https://podman.io/blogs/2020/01/17/podman-new-api.html).